Ahsome/NIMA-Notes/Draft notes/2023-05-13 -  Long Case Meeting.md

 	2. Have you had checkups for each complication
 6. If they take their own blood sugar, what it is
 7. Ask how many hypoglycemic episodes do they have, and if they have been hospitalised for it
+8. Put medications with PMHx
+	1. Only put if you know what is used for

 ## Social history:
 1. Important to ask